co-cart/cocart-api-reference-docs/source/includes/cocart-v1/pro/_shipping-methods.md

 ## Set Shipping Method ##

-Apply a shipping method to the cart.
-Can only apply once the customer has calculated shipping.
+This API applies a shipping method to the cart.
+Can only apply once the customer has [calculated shipping](#shipping-methods-calculate-shipping).

 ### Properties ###